 Early Origins of the Kinsmend family

 , where they held a family seat

 Early History of the Kinsmend family

-This web page shows only a small excerpt of our Kinsmend research.Another 136 words (10 lines of text) covering the years 1198, 1275, 1588, 1589 and 1676 are included under the topic Early Kinsmend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kinsmend research.Another 136 words (10 lines of text) covering the years 1198, 1275, 1588, 1589, 1676, 1682, 1770 and 1715 are included under the topic Early Kinsmend History in all our PDF Extended History products and printed products wherever possible.

 Kinsmend Spelling Variations

 under which the name Kinsmend has appeared include Kinsman, Cunesman, Kinesman and others.

 Early Notables of the Kinsmend family (pre 1700)

 Another 47 words (3 lines of text) are included under the topic Early Kinsmend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kinsmend family to the New World and Oceana

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Kinsmend arrived in North America very early: Robert Kinsman who arrived in America in 1634; John Kinsman who sailed to Pennsylvania in 1682 and Isaac Kinsman who arrived in Colorado in 1682.